aquasecurity/traceeshark/docs/build.md

 Building Traceeshark is managed using a Makefile on Linux and Mac and build scripts on Windows.

 Before building for the first time, Wireshark needs to be configured again, this time for Traceeshark.
-This step needs to be performed any time there is a change to the Wireshark repository or to the file structure of Traceeshark.

 On Linux and Mac:

 ```bash
 make cmake
 ```

-:warning: If your system does not have a Qt6 package available (e.g. Ubuntu 20.04 and older), run `make cmake USE_QT5=y` instead (this is necessary only if you plan running the Wireshark version that will be built, if you have a working Wireshark installation this is not necessary).

 On Windows: